blephy/reactjs-typescript-pwa/README.md

 ## Known issues

 - Changing `browserslist` queries are not reflected by `babel`.
 This is a `babel-loader` cache [issue](https://github.com/babel/babel-loader/issues/690).
 You can remove yourself `node_modules/.cache/babel-loader/` to clean the cache.
+- Webpack pwa manifest not compatible with typescript.
+If you set a property `purpose` on an icon, typescript complain about type checking.